 Q: We can’t dedicate a calling frequency in amateur radio, as anyone can use any unoccupied frequency.

-A: Correct.
+A: Generally true.
 However, there have been successes in the past and there are workarounds, which we’ll address in more details further below.

 Q: FISTS have tried this, and failed, amateurs are not experienced at moving off a frequency after establishing contact, how to make this work?